 Our Board members contribute so much to the organization.
-We extend our deep gratitude to former member, Emmett Watson, who served several terms.
 Some former members remain active supporters, with several continuing to serve on our Advisory Council.

-Andrew Marshall.
-Andrew has been a keen admirer, supporter, beneficiary, and collaborator of LFG since 2006.
+Andrew Marshall has been a keen admirer, supporter, beneficiary, and collaborator of Land For Good since 2006.
 He has served as the Educational Programs Director at the Maine Organic Farmers and Gardeners Association (MOFGA) where he specialized in new farmer development initiatives, including MOFGA’s Apprenticeship and Journeyperson Programs.
 He has also taught sustainable agriculture at Unity and Colby Colleges.
 He has a background in agroecology and rural sociology, and has earned degrees from Bowdoin College and the University of California, Santa Cruz.
 Andrew is also a farmer.
 He and his family operate Dorolenna Farm, in Montville, Maine, where they produce certified organic vegetables, tree fruit, and poultry.

-Tim Wheeler.
-Tim Wheeler and Janet Woodward own and operate Cordelia’s Farm in Berlin, Massachusetts with their sons James and Nate who are the seventh generation to live and work on the family-farm where they raise small fruit and vegetables.
+Tim Wheeler is the owner and operater of Cordelia’s Farm in Berlin, Massachusetts along with his wife Janet, and their sons, James and Nate, who are the seventh generation to live and work on the family-farm where they raise small fruit and vegetables.
 Tim has served on the local Planning Board for 35 years, the Executive Committee of the Central Massachusetts Regional Planning Commission for 30 years as well as the Boards of several agricultural organizations representing the interests of Massachusetts and New England farmers.
-His interest in sustainable agriculture and finding common ground with measured strategic growth in Central Massachusetts drew him to Land for Good’s innovative yet practical methods of keeping farmers on the land.
+When Tim and Janet needed to address the question of farm succession to the next generation, they attended Land For Good’s Farm Succession School to guide them through the process of gradually transferring the farm to their sons.
+Tim’s interest in sustainable agriculture and finding common ground with measured strategic growth in Central Massachusetts drew him to Land for Good’s innovative yet practical methods of keeping farmers on the land.

 David Ames, Trustee, Ames Realty Trust